OpenVidu/openvidu.io-docs/docs/tutorials/openvidu-insecure-js.md

 Let's see how `app.js` uses `OpenVidu.js`:

+---

-- First lines declare the two variables that will be needed in different points along the code. `OV` will be our OpenVidu object and `session` the video-call we will connect to:
+**First lines declare the two variables that will be needed in different points along the code. `OV` will be our OpenVidu object and `session` the video-call we will connect to:**

 ```javascript
 var OV;
 var session;
 ```

+---

-- Let's initialize a new session and configure our events:
+**Let's initialize a new session and configure our events:**

 ```javascript
 // --- 1) Get an OpenVidu object and init a session with a sessionId ---